Frequently Asked Questions

 Straight answers to your sharp questions.

-Q: Can't I do this with my co-founder, mentor, or investor?
+Q: Can't I do this with my co-founder, advisor, or angel investor?

 I have no internal politics, no emotional stake in your decisions.